CURATORS

 Antra Priede

-Marie Sjøvold (1982) is a photographer and video artist who lives and works in Norway.
-She has published several photobooks and participated in exhibitions at Henie Onstad Kunstsenter, Oslo; Liepaja Museum, Latvia; Centrum för fotografi, Stockholm; Deichtorhallen, Hamburg; Kristiansand kunsthall, Kristiansand; Nobel Peace Centre, Oslo; Fotografisk Centre, Copenhagen; Galleri F15, Jeloya; and Calouste Gulbenkian, Paris, among others.
+Mariē Šēvolda (Marie Sjøvold, NO) is a visual artist and works with photography, video and photo books.
+With her camera she explores the outer limits of consciousness, human behavior, relationships, and rites of passage.
+A recurring question in her work is how we perceive reality.
+In a continuation of this, she existentially explores concepts such as home, heritage, and time.
+In her photographic work, she tells universal stories where she often uses experiences from her own life and her own family, but she always plays with the boundaries between what is reality and what is fiction.
+She has an intimate and playful approach to themes with an existential seriousness.
+Marie Sjøvold has published several photobooks and participated in exhibitions at Henie Onstad Kunstsenter, Oslo; Liepaja Museum, Latvia; Centrum för fotografi, Stockholm; Deichtorhallen, Hamburg; Kristiansand kunsthall, Kristiansand; Nobel Peace Centre, Oslo; Fotografisk Centre, Copenhagen; Galleri F15, Jeloya; and Calouste Gulbenkian, Paris, among others.
 In 2012 she received the Fritt Ord European Photo Exhibition Award.
-Sjovold’s work is included in the collections of Fritt Ord, The Preus Museum, The Royal Norwegian Ministry of Foreign Affairs and The Royal Norwegian Ministry of Education and Research.
+Sjøvold’s work is included in the collections of Fritt Ord, The Royal Norwegian Ministry of Foreign Affairs and The Royal Norwegian Ministry of Education and Research.